 A service charge, also called a service fee, refers to a fee collected to pay for services that relate to a product or service that is being purchased.
 In other words, a service charge is an additional charge for service provided with the purchase of a product or service.
 For example, a service charge is typically added to your bill in a restaurant to pay for the waiter or waitress who comes and services your table.

 Service Charges in Different Industries

 John is celebrating his second anniversary with his girlfriend.
 He decides to choose the most romantic restaurant in downtown Vancouver.
-Upon arriving at the destination, the couple was greeted by a number of servers and seated promptly.
+Upon arriving at the destination, the couple is greeted by a number of servers and seated promptly.

 Airbnb Service Charges

 Airbnb is an example of an online rental platform that imposes service charges to cover company costs.
-Airbnb has separate service fees for hosts and guests.
+Airbnb has separate fees for hosts and guests.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:c
+To keep learning and advancing your career, the following CFI resources will be helpful:c